 kinds of research monograph referred to above are important sources for

 Statistical sources.
 Official statistics have their problems, but they are a quick and easy way to check basic facts.
-There are many easily accessible international sources available.
-Columbia University Libraries have many international links and the United Nations has links to national statistical offices.
+There are many easily accessible international sources available, with quick summaries available for example from the UNDP, the World Bank or UNICEF.
+The United Nations has links to national statistical offices.

 Primary sources.
 In the discussion of research methods (Chapter 18 of Social Policy), I outlined a number of ways in which information might be drawn from original sources.
 Even for students working at a basic level, information can often be obtained directly from government, politicians, and political parties: examples are consultative documents, pamphlets, and manifestos.
 It is harder to get to administrative decision-makers, though not impossible by any means.
 Voluntary groups often bring together observations and comments from stakeholders and service users.